-If you don't want your cat to scrounge food from your plate then don't ever give him tidbits.
-It may seem cute to occasionally indulge him in this way, but it encourages begging behaviour, which is highly likely to become ingrained behaviour.
-So, if you don't want your cat to learn that it is acceptable to expect food from your plate, don't do it.
-This also applies to allowing your cat to jump up onto benches or the dining table.
-Not only is it a bad habit to allow for hygiene reasons, but it is also potentially dangerous.
-If your cat learns that it is acceptable to jump up and take food, it may eventually eat something which is either poisonous to it (many human foods are poisonous to cats) or injures itself on a cooked bone.
+If you don’t want your cat to scrounge food from your plate then don’t ever give him tidbits.
+It may seem cute to occasionally indulge him in this way, but it encourages begging.
+So, if you don’t want your cat to learn that it is acceptable to expect food from your plate, don’t do it.
+This also applies to letting cats jump up onto benches or the dining table.
+This is potentially dangerous, and if the cat learns that it is acceptable to jump up and take food, it may eventually eat something which is either poisonous to it (many human foods are poisonous to cats) or injures itself on a cooked bone.

 Obesity has become a huge problem in cats over the past 20 years.
-There are a number of life-threatening diseases which go hand in hand with obesity.
-It is easy to show how much we love our cats with food, but this can't be allowed to happen.
-Obesity has an impact on our cat's quality of life as well as lifespan and I am sure none of us want harm our cats in any way.
+Several life-threatening diseases go hand in hand with obesity.
+It is easy to show how much we love our cats with food, but this can’t be allowed to happen.
+Obesity has an impact on our cat’s quality of life as well as lifespan and I am sure none of us wants to harm our cats in any way.

 Feeding human food to your cat

 The occasional table scrap is fine if only given very occasionally, and always put the food into the cat’s bowl.
 Also bear in mind that if you feed human food regularly, it may make your cat picky and less likely to want to eat his own food.